matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 Solutions to this problem are deemed out of scope of this MSC.
 A solution that was briefly explored was [ranged read receipts](https://hackmd.io/Gxm8zuuSROeencoJ6gjgSg).

-### Second-order relations

-For simplicity, clients may wish to send receipts for events which are not directly related to a root thread event (e.g. a reaction to thread event).
-This should generally be treated as acceptable by the server (i.e. the server should only care about the ordering of events, not about whether the events are in the same thread).

 ### Federation compatibility

 A homeserver which does not understand threaded receipts will be unable to properly